Probably (South Park)

 "Probably" is the tenth episode of the fourth season of the animated television series South Park, and the 58th episode of the series overall.
-It is also the 11th episode of Season 4 in production order respectively.
+It is also the 10th episode of Season 4 in production order respectively.
 "Probably" originally aired in the United States on July 26, 2000, on Comedy Central.
 The episode was rated TV-MA.
 It is the second part of a two-parter, which concludes the story-line from the previous episode, "Do the Handicapped Go to Hell?"

 In the episode, Cartman becomes an evangelical preacher when the boys break off from their church.
 Meanwhile, the feud between Saddam and Chris continues.

 Plot

 The South Park children build a church-shaped shack to live in sinlessness, skip school, avoid home as much as possible, and listen earnestly to Cartman, who acts like a televangelist Protestant preacher.
 Kenny calls from Ensenada, Baja California, Mexico, where the bus that hit him in the previous episode dragged him.
 However, the boys believe that he is in Hell and that he is calling from "beyond the grave".
 Cartman uses Kenny's description of Mexico as his profile of Hell for his next sermon.

 In the real Hell, Satan's love triangle situation with his former lover, Saddam, and his present one, Chris, has taken a turn for the worse.
 Chris and Saddam repeatedly murder each other, only to resurrect since they are already in Hell.
 Satan wonders if he should be with Saddam, whom he finds sexually attractive, or Chris, who is kinder and gentler.
-JonBenet Ramsey suggests that he ask God for help.
+JonBenét Ramsey suggests that he ask God for help.

 The Hell director welcomes a group of new arrivals to Hell.
-Many of them are observant people practicing different religious faiths who express surprise at being there, but they are told that they picked the wrong religion, and that the Mormons were the right answer.
+Many of them are observant people practicing different religious faiths who express surprise at being there, but they are told that they picked the wrong religion, and that the Mormons were the right answer regardless of their actions of when they were alive.

-Satan goes to visit God for advice.
-God berates Satan for being so emotionally dependent on romantic relationships and is not at all like he was when God first cast him out of Heaven.
+Satan goes to visit God for the first time in over 5000 years for advice.
+God berates Satan for being so emotionally dependent on romantic relationships and not at all as he was when God first cast him out of Heaven.
 God suggests that Satan dump both lovers, spend time alone, and learn to appreciate himself, stating that this is how good relationships develop.
 Satan agrees and thanks God for his counsel before returning to Hell.